be-smals-thim/be-ebox-enterprise-integration-support/document_provider/consultation_profile.md

 ### Scopes and endpoints mapping

-The eBox Enterprise Document Providers endpoints are secured by the following scopes:
+The e-Box Enterprise Document Providers endpoints are secured by the following scopes:

 - ``scope:document:management:consult:ws-eboxrestentreprise:summaryownebox``: Give access to the  ``/ebox`` resource of identified user
 - ``scope:document:management:consult:ws-eboxrestentreprise:summaryallebox``: Give access to the  ``/ebox`` resource of any user.